MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

   * __Linear deviation__ is simply the distance between a support point in the most recent SPONGY snapshot and its aligned counterpart in the Frozen World.
 If alignment is perfect, linear deviation is zero.

-  * __Lateral deviation__ shoots two imaginary rays, a 'spongy ray' and a 'frozen ray', from the head (i.e. camera) position to a support point in the most recent SPONGY snapshot and to its aligned counterpart in the Frozen World.
-The spongy ray is then intersected with the frozen support point's view plane (i.e. a plane that is orthogonal to the frozen ray and goes through the frozen support point).
+  * __Lateral deviation__ shoots two imaginary rays, a 'spongy ray' and a 'frozen ray', from the head (camera) position to a support point in the most recent SPONGY snapshot and to its aligned counterpart in the Frozen World.
+The spongy ray is then intersected with the frozen support point's view plane (a plane that is orthogonal to the frozen ray and goes through the frozen support point).
 The lateral deviation metric is the distance between this intersection point of the spongy ray and the frozen support point.
 If alignment is perfect, lateral deviation is zero.

   * __Angular deviation__ is the angle (expressed in radians) between the spongy ray and the frozen ray described for lateral deviation above.
-If alignment is perfect, angular deviation is zero; the maximum possible angular deviation is pi (i.e. 180°).
-Angular deviation is capped to a configurable minimum distance between the head and the spongy and frozen support point, i.e. limited to the angle as if the head was moved to the center of a circle whose radius is the configured 'near distance' and that goes through the spongy and frozen support point.
+If alignment is perfect, angular deviation is zero; the maximum possible angular deviation is pi (or 180°).
+Angular deviation is capped to a configurable minimum distance between the head and the spongy and frozen support point, that is, limited to the angle as if the head was moved to the center of a circle whose radius is the configured 'near distance' and that goes through the spongy and frozen support point.

 Other than being convenient, using these functions is optional: All metrics calculated by the built-in function could just as well be calculated in user code.